 3. Top/Bottom View

-This option allows you to view the Before and after image in top/bottom manner.
+This option allows you to view the Before After image in a Top/bottom fashion.
 The unedited image will be on the top section, and the picture with the edits will be on the bottom part.

 Here, the picture window is divided into two equal horizontal parts and the display the images in these two sections.

-I recommend using this view if you have a horizontal image.
-In most of the cases, you would be doing a horizontal framing since it is the default orientation in the camera.
+I recommend using this view if your image in landscape orientation.
+In most cases, your image will be in landscape orientation since it is the default orientation in the camera.

 4. Full-Screen View

-It is useful if you want to make the full utilization of the screen size.
+This Before After view is useful if you want to fully utilize your screen size.

-The only change that gets reflected in the Before image is the Crop and straightening.
-If you crop your image and try to do the before and after comparison, then Lightroom will apply the same crop on the Before image also.
-It is done to make the comparison easy for other parameters like Exposure, color, noise, and sharpening.
+NOTE: If you crop your image and try to do the before and after comparison, then Lightroom will apply the same crop on the Before image also.
+It is done to make the comparison easy for other parameters like exposure, color, noise, and sharpening.

-So, now you know how to see the Before and After in Lightroom and the different ways in which you can enable it.
-So, make use of it and improve your post processing skills.
-It is an excellent way to compare your edited photo with the original.
+Now you know how to see the Before and After in Lightroom and the different ways to view it.
+So, use it to compare your edited photo with the original.